Pokemon Go: Better gyms today, Legendary raids coming soon

 "Gotta catch 'em all" is Pokemon's famous catchphrase, but it's never actually been possible in Pokemon Go -- from the very beginning, the rarest, most valuable legendary Pokemon have been entirely off-limits.

-That's not going to change tomorrow, but at E3 2017, Niantic gave us a sneak peek of the new boss battle mode -- dubbed Great Battles -- where those Legendaries will eventually appear.
+That's not going to change tomorrow, but at E3 2017, Niantic gave us a sneak peek of the new boss battle mode -- dubbed Raid Battles -- where those Legendaries will eventually appear.

 It's fairly simple: When you see a countdown timer and giant egg appear above a gym, you and up to 19 of your friends can fight an incredibly powerful Pokemon with literally everything you've got, again and again (healing your Pokemon, if necessary) until a timer runs out.
 You'll need a Raid Pass, but you can get one per day just by touching any gym.